 If the defendant establishes that he was not consciously indifferent to service of process, his motion for new trial will probably be granted under Craddock v.
 Sunshine Bus Lines, 133 S.W.2d 124 (Tex.1939).
 Therefore, consider mailing a courtesy copy of the citation and petition to the defendant.
 Defendants often assert that they did not receive the process which was served either on the secretary of state or served pursuant to Rule 106(b).
 In response, a diligent plaintiff can produce proof of certified mail directed to the defendant at an address known to be good -- often an alternate address with which counsel has been corresponding with defendant.
-A proposed "conscious indifference" letter is attached at page 102.
-The court will consider whether defendant had knowledge of the pending suit in determining whether defendant was consciously indifferent.
+Proposed "conscious indifference" letters are attached at pages The court will consider whether 101 and 102. defendant had knowledge of the pending suit in determining whether defendant was consciously indifferent.
 Osborne v.
+Cooperative Computing,

-Cooperative Computing, No.03-97-00374-CV (Tex.
+No.03-97-00374-CV (Tex.
 App.--Austin Nov.
 20, 1997, no pet.)(unpublished, 1997 Tex.
 App.
 Lexis 5989).
 Defendant's inaction after receiving a telephone call from plaintiff's counsel providing additional actual notice of a possible default judgment, constituted conscious indifference.
 Fiske v.
 Fiske, No. 01-03-00048-CV (Tex.
-App. -- Houston [1st Dist.], August 19, 2004, no pet.)(2004 Tex.
+App. --Houston [1st Dist.], August 19, 2004, no pet.)(2004 Tex.
 App.
 Lexis 7483)(mem. op.).

-V. SERVICE ON DOMESTIC OR FOREIGN CORPORATION AUTHORIZED TO TRANSACT BUSINESS IN TEXAS, THROUGH ITS OFFICERS OR REGISTERED AGENT
+V. SERVICE ON ENTITY THROUGH ITS OFFICERS OR REGISTERED AGENT